Skip to Main Content

 Financial Aid Important Updates: FAFSA and CADAA

-Both financial aid applications, Free Application for Federal Student Aid (FAFSA) and the DREAM Act Application (CADAA) are going through a big change in the coming year to increase the number of students that may be eligible for Federal Financial Aid and to simplify the process for students and parents.
+Both financial aid applications, the Free Application for Federal Student Aid (FAFSA) and the DREAM Act Application (CADAA), will undergo major changes in the coming year to increase the number of students who may be eligible for Federal Financial Aid and simplify the process for students and parents.

 A big change for FAFSA filers is that ALL members providing information on the financial aid application i.e. student/student’s spouse or student’s parents MUST now have individual Federal Student Aid FSA ID’s.